scottgilmartin/Game_Of_Life/README.md

 An oscillator: 3 live cells in a line which alternates between horizontal and vertical with each time step.
 A glider: A simple "glider", a shape which travels in the SE direction forever.
 The shape repeats every 4 time steps, displaced by one row and one column.
 A reverse_glider: As above, but travelling in the NW direction.
-A glider_gun: A seed which generates SE travelling gliders indefinitely.
+A glider_gun: The Gosper glider gun - A seed which generates SE travelling gliders indefinitely.
 A random seed: Creates an initial grid in which the live cells are chosen at random within the given boundary.

 # Examples